ManikantaSanjay/indian_number_plate_character_recognition/README.md

 III> The model training is done on a dataset containing 36 classes,which are 'A'-'Z' and 0-9 using a CNN model architecture with softmax activation function.

-IV> Later,the model prediction is compared with the characters in the number plate.
+Finally, the model prediction is compared with the characters in the number plate.

 ## Outcome:
-94% accuracy is achieved using a small number of epochs run.
+94% accuracy is achieved using a small number of epochs.

 ## Creators: